m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 Hi, I'm Emre

-I am an autodidact developer, having taught myself various new technologies since high school.
+I am 23 years old an autodidact developer, having taught myself various new technologies since high school and always worked all through my college life.
 Because I love programming and crave to make a difference in the world.
-I usually worked with start-ups and small teams and always strived to be a useful individual.
-I believe I can add value to your company in reaching its objectives.
+I usually worked with small teams and always strived to be a useful individual.
+I value friendship, being helpful, optimistic, and a reliable person.

 ## [Work Experience](#work-experience)